M40 minibus crash

-On the 18th of November 1993, just after midnight, a minibus was involved in a fatal collision with a maintenance vehicle on the M40 motorway near Warwick, England.
+On 18 November 1993, just after midnight, a minibus was involved in a fatal collision with a maintenance vehicle on the M40 motorway near Warwick, England.
 The minibus was transporting 14 children home to Worcestershire from a school trip to the Royal Albert Hall in London when it veered into the rear of the motorway maintenance lorry which was stationary on the hard shoulder.
-Twelve of the 14 children and their teacher who was driving died in the crash, which is one of the worst on the British road network.
+Twelve of the children, and their teacher who was driving, died in the crash, which is one of the worst on the British road network.
 The two survivors sustained minor injuries, as did the people in the motorway maintenance lorry.

 Circumstances

-The driver of the minibus, 35-year-old teacher Eleanor Fry, had driven the 14 children to London during the afternoon of the previous day (Wednesday 17 November), then watched a concert of young musicians with them at the Royal Albert Hall, and was driving back afterward.
-Fry had driven the 1982 Ford Transit, which had passed its MOT test two weeks earlier, several times before, both in the United Kingdom and abroad, and was described as a competent and experienced driver by the education officer for Hereford and Worcester.
+On the afternoon of 17 November, Eleanor Fry, a 35-year-old teacher at Hagley RC High School in Hagley, Worcestershire, drove 14 twelve- and thirteen-year-old children to London to attend a concert at the Royal Albert Hall.
+Fry, a competent and experienced driver, had driven the 1982 Ford Transit a limited number of times in the UK (the minibus had been bought from Edgecliff High School, been resprayed navy blue with Hagley livery, stolen, stripped of the livery and reacquired) and the van had passed its MOT test two weeks previously.